-Previous interns are earning lifetime royalties from projects such as illustrating Tom's book Roadmap to Reality and co-starring in the Art of Nothing Wilderness Survival video Canoe Camping: On a song and a paddle.
-Other interns have manufactured and sold hundreds of bowdrill and handdrill fire kits.
-We have also seriously considered profit-sharing house-construction enterprises with past interns.
+Previous students are earning lifetime royalties from projects such as illustrating Tom's book Roadmap to Reality and co-starring in the Art of Nothing Wilderness Survival video Canoe Camping: On a song and a paddle.
+Other students have manufactured and sold hundreds of bowdrill and handdrill fire kits.
+We have also seriously considered profit-sharing house-construction enterprises with past students.
 We have lots of green business ideas to develop already, or you can explore completely new frontiers of your own imagining.
 There is no obligation to launch a green business project while at Green University®, LLC, although you may be asked to help out with new or existing enterprises.

 Publishing | Earth Skills | Architecture | Energy | Transportation | Recycling

 1) People generally make positive decisions when they know what the choices are, but few individuals or businesses realize that ecologically friendly choices can be achievable, practical, and more economical than conventional choices.

 2) Although we may lose half of all life on earth in the next few decades, few people know enough about nature to notice any difference.

 Green University® LLC Solutions: The most important step to changing the world is to articulate the vision.
 Quality nature guides can help people to connect with the earth in a way that will inspire them to become motivated ecopreneurs who will make real change in the world.
 But green publishing is only effective if it is backed up by real-world experience where ideas are put into action.
 For this purpose, published content must cover the big picture of creating a sustainable world at a profit, along with more specific details on creating sustainable businesses, shifting consciousness, plus how-to manuals on green building and green living: